ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 #### Code

 - Code: "Running code" means making the computer do what you are telling it to do.
 "Executing code" is the same thing.
-- Output: In Jupyter Notebooks "output" is the result of the computational process, such as a visualisation, graph, model, equation and so on
+- Output: In Jupyter Notebooks the "output" is the result of the computational process, such as a visualisation, graph, model, equation and so on

 ---
 @title[Markdown]
 #### Markdown

-Markdown is formatted text you want to include such as headings, italics, quotes and other types of styling.
+- Markdown: Markdown is formatted text you want to include such as headings, italics, quotes and other types of styling.
 It might be a description, a note, a question (as context).

 -see the overview from the [Markdown Guide](https://www.markdownguide.org/basic-syntax/)